AtomicRoland/ChatGPT-8bit/README.md

 # Getting started
 * Step 1: get an API key (you may be charged by OpenAI)
 * Step 2: download or clone this source code
-* Step 3: add your API key to httpheaders.asm, optionally: change the URL of the proxy server
+* Step 3: add your API key and project ID to httpheaders.asm, optionally: change the URL of the proxy server
+  optional: you can also select a model, I have tested versions 4o-mini (preffered) and 5-mini
 * Step 4: run the ./build.sh script (beebasm required)
 * Step 5: transfer the assembled binary file to your computer